leohpark/grafana-openai-monitoring/python/README.md

 ## Usage

-The following tables shows which OpenAI function correspons to which monitoing function in this library
+The following tables shows which OpenAI function corresponds to which monitoring function in this library

 | OpenAI Function        | Monitoring Function |
 |------------------------|---------------------|